Handraiser-Group-Project-Team-4/handraiser-project/README.md

 - Students and mentors able to login to the Handraiser application
 - Verified using Google as the 0Auth provider
 - Generates an alert, notifying the user if failure happens or it succeeded
+- On the first login, there is an alert asking if the user wants to request to be a mentor

-**Class Selection Page**
+**Cohort Selection PAGE**

-- Sort contacts by its last name
-- Search contacts by its first name or last name
-- Provides a detailed view for contact
-- Creating, Editing or Deleting of contacts
-- Provides a detailed view of all groups and its contacts.
-- Creating, Editing or Deleting of groups
-- Adding of contacts to a group
+- User can select a cohort
-- Logout to the application
+- Must enter cohort key to join the cohort
-- Shows validation and error messages if failure happens

-**Queue Page**
+**Mentor Page**

-- Student - List item - List item
-- Mentor - List item - List item
+- Can view cohort list
+- Can help the student's concern
+- Can remove the student's concern
+- Can chat the student
+- Can close or mark as done the student's concern

 **Admin Page**

+- Creating/Editing a Cohort
+- Changing key to a Cohort incase of leakage
+- Sending cohort key to mentor via gmail
+- Assigning/Kicking a mentor and a student to a cohort
+- Activate/Deactivate a cohort
+- Reassign student to be a mentor
+- Reassing mentor to be a student
+- Remove/add/retain a cohort to a user before reassigning
+- Approve/Disapprove a request to be a Mentor

 ## Prerequisites

 - Web Browser
 - Terminal
+- Internet

 ## Built w/